italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

      }
  }

-Each member entity MUST expose in its configuration (EC), the TMs that have been released by the issuing authority.
+Each member Entity MUST expose in its configuration (EC), the TMs that have been released by the issuing authority.

 In the CIE / SPID scenario, a TM is signed by the TA **MinInterno** / **Agid** or their Intermediaries (SA) or Attribute Authorities (AA).

 The TA defines the subjects that are enabled to issue TMs that are recognizable inside the Federation, and it does it with the claim **trust_marks_issuers**, that is present in its Entity Configuration.
-The value of the attribute **trust_marks_issuers** is composed by a JSON Object whose keys are the TM identifiers and whose values are the list of the identifiers (URLs) of the entities that are enabled to issue them.
+The value of the attribute **trust_marks_issuers** is composed by a JSON Object whose keys are the TM identifiers and whose values are the list of the identifiers (URLs) of the Entities that are enabled to issue them.

 The Trust Marks represent the first filter for establishing the trust among the parties.
 They are essential elements for starting the Metadata resolution.
-In their absence, an entity is not recognized as a member inside the Federation.
+In their absence, an Entity is not recognized as a member inside the Federation.

 Inside the SPID Federation, the Trust Marks have unique identifiers (claim id) in URL format, that adopt the following structure: **https:// <domain> / <entity_type> / <trustmark_profile> / [estensione /]**